 CleanSlate Notice on

-CleanSlate remains committed to putting patients first and providing uninterrupted access to care while we navigate the Coronavirus (COVID-19) disease outbreak.
+CleanSlate remains committed to putting patients first and providing uninterrupted access to care while we navigate COVID-19.
 The care and safety of our patients, visitors and colleagues is our highest priority.

 What is CleanSlate doing?